RaySingerNZ/react-introduction-wiki/Home.md

  |
  └──....                * Project setup related files
 ```
-*Some detail has been ommitted for clarity*
+*Some detail has been omitted for clarity*

 ## The Root Component